 Bickerstothe Spelling Variations

-hundred years did much to standardize the English language.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Bickerstothe has been spelled many different ways, including Bickerstaffe, Bickerstaff, Bickerstath, Bickerstathe, Bickersteth and many more.

 Early Notables of the Bickerstothe family (pre 1700)

 Another 40 words (3 lines of text) are included under the topic Early Bickerstothe Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Bickerstothe family moved to Ireland, but this topic is not covered in this excerpt.

 Another 83 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bickerstothe family